 After a lot of laughing at the shock of fellow mud bathers arriving in the lake and being thoroughly stripped and cleaned, we managed to get our swim suits back on and headed back to the building where our lockers were.
 There were showers here which we used to clean off any leftover mud and change rooms for us to switch into our dry clothes.
 After having some complimentary fresh fruit, we got our phones and cameras back, paid our attendants and washers with cash and headed back into the bus for our ride home.

 Did I feel the magical healing powers of this lava turned mud via holy water…probably not.
 I did laugh a lot at the entire process of slipping around a ‘volcano’ with 15 others and I laughed even more at the washing event which followed.
 Upon reflection I had a pretty good time during my morning spent at El Totumo Volcano.
 If you are not in a rush and have a little extra time to spend in Cartagena I believe the experience to be fun and quirky.
+If it is not for you then there are lots of other things to do around Cartagena.
 It was definitely not spa relaxing but something you won’t regret doing…once.
 Let me know how it goes for you.